AndrasKovacs/setoidtt/fcif/README.md

 The executable `fcif` reads an expression from standard input.

 - `fcif elab` prints elaboration output.
-- `fcif nf` prints normal form.
+- `fcif nf` prints the normal form of the input.
-- `fcif type` prints the type of the expression.
+- `fcif type` prints the type of the input.

 See [benchmarks.fcif](benchmarks.fcif) here for an example file.